Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 West Virginia Stats and Trends

-- West Virginia is 4-3 against the spread and 4-3 overall in games when it records more than 18 points.
+- West Virginia is 4-3 against the spread and 4-3 overall in games when it scores more than 18 points.

-- West Virginia is 4-3 against the spread and 4-3 overall when the team picks up over 295 yards.
+- West Virginia is 4-3 against the spread and 4-3 overall when the team totals more than 295 yards.

 - The Mountaineers have turned the ball over 12 times this season, one more turnover than the Cowboys have forced (11).